 Project List: A listing of multi-family rental housing projects on which Consultant has performed accessibility reviews.
 This listing should indicate the project name, number of units, proposed tenancy (senior, family or ‘other’), source of financing and whether the project was assisted with government funding.

-Qualifications Statement: Executed Copy of the DCA "Accessibility Consultant Qualifications Statement".
+Qualifications Statement: Executed Copy of the DCA Accessibility Consultant Qualifications Statement.

-Scope and Reporting Standards: Executed Copy of the DCA" Certification of Minimum Scope and Reporting Standards".
+Scope and Reporting Standards: Executed Copy of the DCA Certification of Minimum Scope and Reporting Standards.

-Certification Statement: Certifies that all items listed above are included in the Qualifications Package and are deemed to comply with the stated requirements listed above and in the DCA "Accessibility Consultant Qualifications Statement":
+Certification Statement: Certifies that all items listed above are included in the Qualifications Package and are deemed to comply with the stated requirements listed above and in the DCA Accessibility Consultant Qualifications Statement:

 Company Name: Phone:

 Contact Name: Email:

 Signature: Date:

-Appendix “F”
+Appendix F

 Accessibility Consultant Qualifications Statement